deepanksh25/Razorpay-LandingPage/README.md

 Razorpay Landing Page UI Clone
 A fully replicated Razorpay landing page UI built using HTML and Tailwind CSS.
-This project focuses on recreating the original Razorpay layout, styling, and responsive design purely on the frontend.
+This project focuses on recreating the original Razorpay layout, styling purely on the frontend.
 No backend or payment functionality is included.

 🚀 Features
 Pixel-perfect replication of Razorpay's official landing page